-- Approves \$14.4 million General Fund in 2021-22, atop the Governor's one-time May Revision amount of \$20.7 million, and \$35 million General Fund in 2022-23 and on-going for the Senior Nutrition program, which includes meals on wheels and congregate nutrition services. - Approves \$40 million General Fund in 2021-22 one-time for capacity and infrastructure needs in the Senior Nutrition program, with budget bill language to effectuate this. - Approves \$50 million General Fund in 2021-22 one-time for a grant program for counties to provide access to technology for older adults, with budget bill and trailer bill language. - Approves \$3.3 million General Fund in 2021-22 and on-going to increase the baseline funding for the Area Agencies on Aging.
+- Approves \$14.4 million General Fund in 2021-22, atop the Governor's one-time May Revision amount of \$20.7 million, and \$35 million General Fund in 2022-23 and on-going for the Senior Nutrition program, which includes meals on wheels and congregate nutrition services. - Approves \$40 million General Fund in 2021-22 one-time for capacity and infrastructure needs in the Senior Nutrition program, with placeholder budget bill language to effectuate this. - Approves \$50 million General Fund in 2021-22 one-time for a grant program for counties to provide access to technology for older adults. - Approves \$3.3 million General Fund in 2021-22 and on-going to increase the baseline funding for the Area Agencies on Aging. - Approves \$1.9 million General Fund in 2021-22 and \$6.8 million in 2022-23 and on-going for the Multipurpose Senior Services Program (MSSP) to both restore the 2,497 slots cut in budget actions taken in 2008 and to continue the rate supplement, at an included cost of \$4.9 million, on-going, with placeholder trailer bill language, if necessary, to effectuate these changes.

-- Approves \$6.3 million General Fund in 2021-22 and \$11.7 million in 2022-23 and ongoing for the Multipurpose Senior Services Program (MSSP) to both restore the 2,497 slots cut in budget actions taken in 2008 and to continue the rate supplement, at an included cost of \$4.9 million, on-going. - Approves \$2.5 million General Fund in 2021-22 and \$4 million General Fund in 2022-23 and on-going to fund the Office of the Long-Term Care Patient Representative with General Fund, modifying the May Revision proposal on this subject, with trailer bill language. - Approves the Governor's May Revision proposal for \$2 million (\$1.1 million General Fund) ongoing for the Department of Aging to continue CalFresh Expansion outreach efforts to older adults. - Approves \$200,000 General Fund in 2021-22 one-time for the City of Colton Hutton Senior Center patio upgrades.
+- Approves \$2.5 million General Fund in 2021-22 and \$4 million General Fund in 2022-23 and on-going to fund the Office of the Long-Term Care Patient Representative with General Fund, modifying the May Revision proposal on this subject. - Approves the Governor's May Revision proposal for \$2 million (\$1.1 million General Fund) ongoing for the Department of Aging to continue CalFresh Expansion outreach efforts to older adults. - Approves \$200,000 General Fund in 2021-22 one-time for the City of Colton Hutton Senior Center patio upgrades.